 She took great pride in her family.
 Cheryl and her husband Terry were the light of her life, and their daughters, Brittany and Jaimee gave her inestimable joy.
 Later bonus children Jason and Jaelene were added to the mix and she welcomed them with warmth and love.

-Funeral services were held Saturday, October 9, 2021. at the Church of Christ in Sundance, Wyoming, with burial following at Mt.
+Funeral services will be held at 2 p.m., Saturday, October 9, 2021. at the Church of Christ in Sundance, Wyoming, with burial to follow at Mt.
 Moriah Cemetery.

 A memorial has been established to benefit Church of Christ Building Fund and Crook County Memorial Nursing Home.

 Online condolences may be written at http://www.fidler-isburgfuneralchapels.com